 - Waiting too long to file your case

 Make sure you are aware of these pitfalls so that you can avoid them.
-The best way to protect your rights after a wreck is to speak with Mr. Miron in person.
+The best way to protect your rights after a wreck is to speak with Jim in person.
 Your consultation is free, and he will help ensure you take all of the right steps to maximize the value of your compensation.

 Failing to Call the Police

 After a car wreck, you should always call the police and request that an officer be dispatched to the scene.
 The officer’s police report can provide important evidence that helps prove the other driver was at fault.
 For example, if the police report indicates the other driver received a traffic citation or was intoxicated, it can significantly strengthen your case.

 The police report may also contain photos of the crash scene or contact information for witnesses that can become important evidence in a future lawsuit.
 Always answer all of the police officer’s questions honestly, but never admit fault.

 You should NEVER admit fault to anyone after a car wreck.
 This includes the police officer at the scene, the other driver, insurance adjusters or any witnesses at the scene.
 Admitting fault can potentially jeopardize your ability to recover compensation.